scottenriquez/ckad-exam-prep-using-amazon-eks/README.md

 ![Canary](./17-deployment-strategies/canary-deployment/canary.png)

-## 18: Probes
+## 18: Probes (CKAD Topic)
-There are two primary types of probes: readiness and liveness.
+There are two primary types of probes: [readiness and liveness](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/).
 Kubernetes uses liveness probes to determine when to restart a container (i.e., a health check).
 It uses readiness probes to determine when a container is ready to accept traffic.
 These two probes are independent and unaware of each other.
 Probes of type HTTP, TCP, gRPC, and shell commands are supported.
 For this example, we'll use HTTP for both and add them as endpoints to an API:

 ```python title='18-probes-and-health-checks/api-cdk/container/app/main.py'
 @api.get('/api/healthy')